Skip to main content

 Days/Weeks:

-- Ease back into exercise: An old rule of thumb is taking a day off running for every mile you ran in the race.
-I feel that that this rule is a bit extreme.
-What I do recommend it easing back into exercise.
-I generally do not run until the following weekend after a marathon.
-Then I run at a slow, shake out pace.
-Additionally, I do a lot of cross training in the month after a marathon.
+• Ease back into exercise: It’s generally best to not run until the following weekend after a marathon.
+It can also be a good idea to incorporate cross training in the month after a marathon.
 Examples of cross training are Pilates, swimming, cycling and strength training.
 These different forms of exercise help athletes focus on strengthening areas that may be unbalanced from months of primarily running.

-- You may feel a bit down for a while: You will be both physically and mentally tired after your marathon.
-This physical fatigue and the let down following big events may cause you to be a bit down.
-It is normal to feel at a loss when you have been so focused on one event and it passes.
+• You may feel a bit down for a while: You will be both physically and mentally tired after your marathon.
+This physical fatigue and the letdown following big events may cause you to be a bit down.
+It is normal to feel at a loss when you have been so focused on one event.

 Congratulations again on your momentous accomplishment!
-Be sure to reflect on how well you did and talk to other marathoners about your race.
+Be sure to reflect on how well you did and connect with other marathoners.
 Other runners truly understand how huge this accomplishment is and will be excited to hear about how you did.
 Great job runners!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.